 Integration of immigrants is a joint effort

 Integration of immigrants requires close cooperation between administrative branches and levels of administration at national, regional and local level.
-Integration of immigrants involves both public sector and civil society actors.
+Both the public sector and civil society actors are involved in the integration of immigrants.

 The Ministry of Economic Affairs and Employment is responsible for